 If you need to keep the copy in the database up-to-date, you can schedule package for automatic execution and use the Incremental Updates feature, which allows copying only the data that was changed in the cloud CRM since the last package execution, and then applying only the necessary changes to the database.
 In case the Incremental Updates check box is selected, table creation and dropping is performed only for the first package run if the corresponding check boxes are selected.
 See Replication Package, the Replication Package Settings in Details section, for more information.

 Note that in some sources Incremental updates are not supported for some of the objects.
 For incremental updates, an object must have fields, storing its creation and modification time.
 See details for each source in the Connections section.
 Both fields with the creation and modification time must be present.
+(The only exception is G Suite, for it one Updated field is enough).

 If you select objects without such fields in a replication package, the result depends on whether you replicate data to a database (like SQL Server, SQL Azure, MySQL, etc.) or a cloud data warehouse - Amazon Redshift, Azure SQL Data Warehouse, or Google BigQuery.
 A package, replicating data to a database, will not run.
 When running such a package, you will get an error that the source object does not have the corresponding column.